 - A: First, carefully read this document in its entirety.
 Then, vote your shares by following the instructions from your broker, if your shares are held in "street name", or by one of the following methods: - VOTE BY MAIL.
-If you requested the proxy materials to be sent to you by mail, please mark, sign, and date and return your proxy card in the enclosed return envelope as soon as possible; or, - VOTE BY TELEPHONE.
-Call the toll-free number (888) 605-1956 on the proxy card received by mail and follow the directions provided; or, - VOTE BY INTERNET.
+If you requested the proxy materials to be sent to you by mail, please mark, sign, and date and return your proxy card in the enclosed return envelope as soon as possible; or - VOTE BY TELEPHONE.
+Call the toll-free number (800) 488-8075 or for international callers please call either of our toll numbers 201-806-7301 or 212-771-1133 to vote on the proxy card received by mail and follow the directions provided; or - VOTE BY INTERNET.
 Before the Annual Meeting go to www.proxyvote.com.
-This information is also listed on your proxy card mailed to you; or - .
-BROKER VOTE.
+This information is also listed on your proxy card mailed to you; or - BROKER VOTE.
 If a broker holds your shares in "street name," you will need to get a legal proxy from your broker to vote in person at the meeting.